-Flashes & Flames is written by Colin Morrison, who is chairman, non-executive director and consultant of digital, media,
+The award-winning Flashes & Flames is written by Colin Morrison, who is variously a director and consultant of digital,

-and information companies, principally in the UK, Europe, and the AsiaPacific.
-He is also involved in long-term consultancy, strategic assignments, and M&A on behalf of media companies and private equity.
-He is also a contributor to the Huffington Post.
+media, and information companies in the UK, Europe, and the AsiaPacific.
+He is also involved in long-term strategic assignments, and M&A. He is up to his eyes in “media change”.

-Colin was CEO of international media, business information, exhibitions, and digital companies for: Reed Elsevier, EMAP, Australian Consolidated Press, Axel Springer, Future, and Hearst, in the UK, Australia and Continental Europe.
-He is/has been a non-executive chair and/or director of: Pharmaceutical Press, SchoolQuote, Centaur Media, Mark Allen Publishing, IPCN, RCN Publishing, Jacobs Media Group, SBTV News, and Great Golf Media.
+He was a successful CEO of international media companies for: Reed Elsevier, EMAP, Australian Consolidated Press, Axel Springer, Future, and Hearst, in the UK, Australia and Continental Europe.
+He is/has been a non-executive chairman and/or director of: Pharmaceutical Press, GRB Entertainment, GlobeLynx Networks, SchoolQuote, Centaur Media, Mark Allen Publishing, IPCN, RCN Publishing, Jacobs Media Group, SBTV News, and Great Golf Media.
 He is a Senior Adviser of the New York-based media & tech investment bank DeSilva + Phillips.
 He has been a keynote speaker on media-tech conference platforms in Australia, South Africa, India, the US and the UK.

-He has been widely involved in media partnerships and joint ventures with many international organisations including: the BBC, Hearst, Axel Springer, Dennis, Sony, Microsoft, Washington Post, SBTV Global, Press Association, and Hachette.
+He has been widely involved in media partnerships and joint ventures with international organisations including: the BBC, Hearst, Axel Springer, Dennis, Sony, Microsoft, Washington Post, SBTV, Press Association, and Hachette.

-Colin is: a Fellow of the Royal Society of Arts, and of the Industry & Parliament Trust; and a Freeman of the City of London and a Liveryman of the Worshipful Company of Stationers & Newspaper Makers.
+He is a Fellow of the Royal Society of Arts (FRSA), and of the Industry & Parliament Trust; and a Freeman of the City of London and a Liveryman of the Worshipful Company of Stationers & Newspaper Makers.
 He is a member of the Cook Society, the Royal Television Society, and The Media Society.
-He was formerly: chairman of Magazine Publishers of Australia, and British Business Press; and a director of the UK Professional Publishers’ Association.
+He was formerly: chairman of Magazine Publishers of Australia, and of British Business Press; and a director of the UK Professional Publishers’ Association.
 He was awarded the OBE in 2018.

 Colin Morrison can be contacted via: email@example.com Twitter: @ColinMorrisonUK.